 Now you are ready to begin mixing the spiced pumpkin muffin mix.

-Now we can mix the dry ingredients in a medium bowl.
-Measure out the dry ingredients: flour, salt, soda, baking powder, cinnamon, and pumpkin pie spice.
-Whisk by hand until all are combined.
-This way, no one gets a big clump of baking soda in their muffin!
+Now mix the dry ingredients in a medium bowl: combine flour, salt, baking soda, baking powder, cinnamon, and pumpkin pie spice.
+Give it a quick whisk so everything’s evenly combined (no one wants a bite full of baking soda!).

 Break the crumble apart with a fork.
-Then, using a tablespoon, add the streusel crumb topping to the tops of each muffin batter-filled cup.
+Then, using a tablespoon, add the streusel crumb topping to the top of the muffins.

 Now you are ready for the oven!
-This is the reason I love these tulip cupcake liners, they hold everything in from tumbling onto the muffin tin!
+This is why I love these tulip cupcake liners; they hold everything in place, preventing it from tumbling onto the muffin tin!

 Place your pan of batter with crumble in the oven and wait for that comforting smell to waft throughout the house!